-Both mass and momentum equations are non-linear, so an iterative process must be applied.
+As seen in previous sections, both mass and momentum equations are non-linear.
+Similarly to the DSW solver, an iterative process must be applied.
 This idea is presented in steps 6 through 9 below.

 The Lagrangian treatment of the of acceleration and mixing terms has the advantage of avoiding stability criteria based on the Courant number and mixing.